Ysurac/openmptcprouter-feeds/README.md

 ## omr-tracker
 *Source:* [https://github.com/Ysurac/openmptcprouter-feeds/tree/master/omr-tracker](https://github.com/Ysurac/openmptcprouter-feeds/tree/master/omr-tracker)

 *Description:* Track connection status.
 This check if gateway is up then check if the connection work.
 If it's not working this execute scripts.
+This also detect if ShadowSocks is up or not.

 This is used for OpenMPTCProuter failover.